Types of Mastectomy

 Total (Simple) Mastectomy

 Also known as a simple mastectomy, a total mastectomy requires the entire breast to be removed, including the excess skin, the nipple, and the areola.
 It is the most common technique used when breast reconstruction is not being performed.
+Because excess skin is removed, a total mastectomy results in a flat, straight-line incision.
+Although this procedure does not remove lymph nodes under the arm, it is frequently combined with a sentinel lymph node biopsy.

 Modified Radical Mastectomy